 Brant: My pleasure.
 I’m learning too.
 But I think this is a better way to live.
 I think Jesus knew that.

 Jim: Well said.

-John: Well, once again, get in touch with us.
-Let us know how we can help you get resources and help for your family at focusonthefamily.com/radio.
+John: And once again, we’ll invite you to get in touch with us.
+Let us know how we can help you get resources and help for your family.
+The starting point is focusonthefamily.com/broadcast.

 Well, thanks for listening today to Focus on the Family.
 On behalf of Jim Daly and the entire team, I’m John Fuller, hoping you have a great weekend and inviting you back here on Monday.
 Our Christmas Eve program, “Reflecting on Christmas Memories” with some of our radio guests throughout the past year as we once more help you and your family thrive in Christ.

 Receive Brant Hansen's book Unoffendable for your donation of any amount.
 And today, your gift will be doubled thanks to a match!Give Now (Available to U.S. residents only)